-Christian Dior Makes A Case For Dainty Heels & Chunky Oxfords On the Couture Catwalk
+Christian Dior Makes a Case for Dainty Heels & Chunky Oxfords on the Couture Catwalk

-Since taking the helm at Christian Dior, nary a skyscraper heel has walked Maria Grazia Chiuri’s runway.
-The latest haute couture collection for fall ’17, was no exception, with three very distinct shoe styles presented today.
+Since taking the helm at Christian Dior, Maria Grazia Chiuri has allowed nary a skyscraper heel to walk the runway.
+The latest haute couture collection for fall ’17 was no exception, with three very distinct shoe styles presented today.

-Low and behold: house signature New look belted bar jackets or fit and flare coats were paired with chunky serrated-sole oxfords, some with belted and burnished uppers plus contrast lacing.
+Lo and behold: House signature New Look belted bar jackets or fit-and-flare coats were paired with chunky serrated-sole oxfords, some with belted and burnished uppers plus contrast lacing.
 The styling and silhouettes called to mind the WWI-era London scenes from the recent “Wonder Woman.”
 The hefty shoes were also done as a velvet boot, juxtaposed with wafting dresses.

 Elsewhere, there were flat and clean-cut slip-on sandals, which gave eveningwear a casual élan.
-Many show-goers also got the grounded memo, with front row types such as Jennifer Lawrence, Aymeline Valade and Karlie Kloss also wearing flat sandals and boots.
+Many showgoers also got the grounded memo, with front-row types such as Jennifer Lawrence, Aymeline Valade and Karlie Kloss also wearing flat sandals and boots.
 A number of other guests — from Celine Dion to Kirsten Dunst, Natalie Portman, Elizabeth Olsen and Chiara Ferragni — went for straightforward black pointy pumps.

 A low and curved demi-heel version (slightly higher than a kitten) was beaded and covered in textural materials to give a sense of occasion without adding a lot of height.
-It was a chic finishing touch that even Grazia Chiuri, herself, made a refined argument for, in all-black, as she took her bow.
+It was a chic finishing touch that even Grazia Chiuri herself made a refined argument for, in all-black, as she took her bow.

 Click through the gallery to see more runway styles.